 So you may be wondering, Okay, I know why I should be doing this and it sounds like a great idea, but how can I add this in?

 Well, first of all, as I said, you can easily add it to your food.
 You can do even just half a teaspoon of cinnamon a day will have wonderful benefits to your immune system, digestive system, and your blood sugar.

-But if you don't really like the taste of cinnamon and you still want the benefits, you can also find it in capsule form, but you wanna make sure you're getting what's in the product.
+But if you don't really like the taste of cinnamon and you still want the benefits, you can also find it in capsule form, but you will want to make sure you're getting what's in the product.

-So make sure you look at the ingredients and it might be even most beneficial to work with a practitioner if you're gonna be supplementing with cinnamon because you can overdo it and there might be adverse reactions, um, depending if you're on medications and everything.
+So make sure you look at the ingredients and it might be even most beneficial to work with a practitioner if you're going to be supplementing with cinnamon, because you can overdo it and there might be adverse reactions, such as if you're on medications.